A comparison of process control systems for the automation of production plants

 DeltaV

-DeltaV is a fully-fledged DCS (Distributed Control System) with a focus on consistency, online modifiability and batch/S88 support and is well suited for deterministic runtime changes.
+DeltaV is a fully-fledged DCS (Distributed Control System) with a focus on consistency, online changeability and batch/S88 support.
+Very well suited for large scaling and deterministic online changes.

 PCS 7

-PCS 7 is a classic DCS from the Siemens world, with a modular structure, designed for TIA integration, with central engineering (Simatic Manager) and fully tested components.
+PCS 7 is a well-established DCS from the Siemens world, with a modular structure, flexible configuration and high PLC speeds at the control level, with central engineering (Simatic Manager) and fully tested components.